 God’s tender call to return to Him is a common denominator in the lives of wayward believers.
-Many young Christ followers, for whatever the reason, choose to leave the faith, or more commonly, to ignore it as they chase after the excitement and worldly opportunities of young adulthood.
+Many young Christ followers, for whatever the reason, choose to leave the faith, or more commonly, to ignore it as they chase after the excitement of worldly, and sinful, opportunity.
 I’m afraid I fell into that latter category myself at one time.
 The lures of idolatry are not restricted to ancient Israel.

-Many other believers stay true to the Lord for their entire faith journey, and that is a great credit to them.
-But the good news is that God is faithful to us even when we have not been faithful to Him.
-He is ALWAYS calling us back home, be we stumbling outside a bar or in a cold jail cell in the back of a prison.
-He is very quick to forgive us and to take us back into His fold whenever we decide to go back to Him.
-The sacrifice of Christ on the cross is sufficient to atone for even the most serious of sins, so there is no issue with Him covering all of our failures and shortcomings with His pure holiness and forgiveness, no matter how unholy we have been.
+Many other believers stay true to the Lord for their entire faith journey, embracing a consistent and reverent fear of His majesty and glory, and that is a great credit to them.
+But the good news for many is that God is faithful to us even when we have not been faithful to Him.
+He is always calling us back home, be we stumbling drunk outside a bar, or in a cold jail cell in the back of a prison because of crimes we have committed.
+God is very quick to forgive us and to take us back into His fold whenever we decide to come back to Him.
+The sacrifice of Christ on the cross is sufficient to atone for even the most serious of sins, so there is no issue with Him covering all of our failures and shortcomings with HIS pure holiness and forgiveness, no matter how unholy WE have been.
+But first, we must make the decision and take the humble step of reverently returning to Him.

 3 So tell the people: This is what the Lord of Hosts says: Return to Me”—this is the declaration of the Lord of Hosts—“and I will return to you, says the Lord of Hosts.
 Zechariah 1:3 (HCSB)